-There were pockets of ice and snow during our adventure, but winter is now upon us in the Adirondacks!
+There were pockets of ice and snow during our adventure —winter is upon us in the Adirondacks!
 Black Pond is a great place for snowshoeing if you have your own pair.
 If not, head to the VIC's main building, where you can rent cross-country skis or snowshoes and take advantage of their lovely groomed trails.
 The paths at the VIC are all well marked, just be sure to grab a map before heading out or snap a picture at one of the map kiosks on the property.

 Getting to Black Pond

-From downtown Saranac Lake, follow Route 86 west toward Paul Smiths for about 12 miles.
+From downtown Saranac Lake, follow Route 86 west toward Paul Smiths for about 10 miles.
 At the four-way intersection (straight is the college entrance), turn right on Route 30 and make the first left on Keese Mills Road.
-Follow that for 2.5 miles and look for the parking area on the left.
+Follow that for 2.5 miles and look for the parking area on the right.

 This week in ADK news: